 If you love seed candy, you may also love these Honey Roasted Cashews or these crunchy nuts clusters!

-This sesame seed candy should last up to 2 weeks in an air-tight container.
+This sesame seed candy should last up to 2 weeks in an airtight container.
+I prefer to store it in the refrigerator; it will last 3 weeks in the fridge.

 More Delicious Candy Recipes: